Amber Portwood New Man: Fans Changing Their Minds After Comparing Boyfriend To Matt Baier

 “Careful out there.
 These creepers are gonna suck you dry.. you [bomb] baby, get u a man who can buy you bags and take you on vaycays!” one person wrote to her, which was a common reply from her fans.

 Her fans clearly want her to do well in life, including in her romantic endeavors.
-She deserves to find someone, who loves her and adores her, but fans aren’t sure who this could be.
+She deserves to find someone who loves her and adores her, but fans aren’t sure who this could be.
 For Portwood, it sounds like Andrew is a keeper.
 What do you think about Amber Portwood’s new boyfriend?
 Are you surprised that many of her fans think it is an improvement from Matt Baier?

 [Featured Image by Frazer Harrison/Getty Images]